MAID OF HONOUR vs Take Care

 Take Care currently leads MAID OF HONOUR in Chorus's Drake critic-consensus view.

 MAID OF HONOUR sits at 70/100 across 2 reviews, while Take Care sits at 71/100 across 5 reviews.
 Take Care has the deeper review sample right now.
+Consensus is tighter around MAID OF HONOUR, which suggests critics are landing in a narrower range.
 Use this comparison to see where the stronger critic favorite sits against the adjacent discography benchmark.

 MAID OF HONOUR